 The size of buffer exceeds 65500 bytes.

-buffer is Nothing, or the buffer size is greater than 65500 bytes.
+buffer is a null reference (Nothing in Visual Basic), or the buffer size is greater than 65500 bytes.

 timeout is less than zero.